fayazmiraz/learn-chrome-extension/README.md

 # Learn Chrome Extension
-Learn to build a Chrome Browser Extension
+Learn to build a Chrome Browser Extension with a simple digital countdown timer.